mathwhiz1212/proxmox-notes/network-configuration.md

     bond-updelay 200
 ```

-Then edit your `vmbr0` bridge interface to use the `bond0` instead of a physical interface like `enp7s0`:
+Then edit your `vmbr0` bridge interface to use `bond0` instead of a physical interface like `enp7s0`:

 ```
 auto vmbr0